ADGEfficiency/dsr-rl/notes/markdown/1_background.md

 Passing in `None` allows us to use whatever batch size we want

-### Batch size
+### Why use batches

+Batches allow us to learn faster
+- weights are updated more often during each epoch

+> It is better to take many small steps in the right direction than to make a great leap forward only to stumble backward - Chinese Proverb

 Smaller batches can fit onto smaller GPUs
 - if a large sample dimension we can use less samples per batch

-Batches allow us to learn faster
-- weights are updated more often during each epoch

 Batches give a less accurate estimate of the gradient
 - this noise can be useful to escape local minima